telerik/xaml-docs/controls/radaiprompt/commands.md

 * `SuggestionClickedCommand`&mdash;This command occurs when a suggestion from the Suggestions collection is clicked.
 * `OutputItemCopyCommand`&mdash;This command occurs when the copy button of the generated response item is clicked.
 * `OutputItemRetryCommand`&mdash;This command occurs when the retry button of the generated respone item is clicked.
-* `OutputItemRatingChangedCommand`&mdash;This command occurs when the rating of the generated response is changed.
+* `OutputItemRatingChangedCommand`&mdash;This command occurs when the rating of the generated response is changed through the UI.

 ## Configuring Custom Commands